Krakaw/releasr/README.md

   </a>
 </p>

-> Release not tracking on a per environment per semver release.
+> Release note tracking on a per environment per semver release.
 >
+> Ever delay a release and then forget the steps you need to run when it eventually does go out.
+> Releasr is made for just those times.
+Attach version specific release notes and retrieve them when the deployment
+> is ready to go out.
+>
 > Every release note is attached to an environment.
 > Once a note has been completed it won't be shown again.
 >
-> Notes cannot be added to a version that has been completed.
+> Notes cannot be added to a version that has been completed already.

 ## Install